All Products

 Document Center

-You call the Bucket#resumable_upload method to implement resumable upload.
-The method contains the following parameters.
+You can use the Bucket#resumable_upload method to perform a resumable upload.
+This method includes the following parameters:

 Parameter